Key takeaways

 • Even though key cards and fobs are cheaper to replace than metal keys, the costs still add up.
 Tenants are less likely to lose their smartphone than a key card, so a smartphone-based access system saves money in the long run.

-• RFID tags are easy to clone with card copying devices that you can purchase online for as little as $11.
-Also, if a resident loses their key fob or card, someone else could use it to access the building before staff gets around to deactivating it.
+• If a resident loses their key fob or card, someone else could use it to access the building before staff gets around to deactivating it.

 Electronic access control systems work best when combined with a video intercom.
 Tenants can also use the RFID reader as a backup method for entering the building.
 However, they have the convenience and security of the video intercom for letting in deliveries, guests, and more.